The why, how, when and what of maritime digital transformation

 Finally, Thomas casts his mind forward five years into the future and makes some predictions about the changes that will have come about in the container shipping industry as a result of standards-based digitalisation.

 From these short videos, we hope it’s clear that DCSA is keenly focused on the areas where digital standards can deliver most benefit for both the shipping industry and its customers.
-Working together, we can achieve much in the coming years, and we’ve already seen a great willingness from all sectors to collaborate on this mission.
+Working together, we can achieve maritime digital transformation in the coming years, and we’ve already seen a great willingness from all sectors to collaborate on this mission.

 However, our predictions for the next five years can only be fulfilled if that collaboration and commitment is sustained over the long term.
 It requires all of us to co-operate, to invest our energy and sometimes our money into trying new ways of working and thinking, to provide feedback and adjust as we learn, in order to create digital standards that work for all.